PellegattaSimone/Hash-Code-2020-Score-Calculator/README.md

 # Hash Code 2020 Score Calculator

+It works as [Google's Hash Code 2020 Judge System](https://hashcodejudge.withgoogle.com/): you can calculate your score without creating a whole submission or you can test your files before sending it to [Google](https://codingcompetitions.withgoogle.com/hashcode).

 ## Soruce Code
 There are **two** version of the project:
 - *mono-file version:* allows you to calulate the score of a single file